tomyedwab/www/blog/src/posts/the-eighteen-hour-application.md

 It was at this point in the project that Aider started to hallucinate badly, making changes to the Dart code that simply wouldn't compile, or breaking backend logic in the process of implementing new logic.
-All of the code changes from this point on where done in Cursor.
+All of the code changes from this point on therefore where done in Cursor.

 Looking through diffusion model-generated UI mock-ups is a bit like scrolling through Pinterest as seen through a broken kaleidoscope, but my favorite generation was this one: